bradford-hamilton/Ruby-On-Quails/guides/source/3_2_release_notes.md

 These release notes cover only the major changes.
-To learn about various bug fixes and changes, please refer to the change logs or check out the [list of commits](https://github.com/rails/rails/commits/3-2-stable) in the main Rails repository on GitHub.
+To learn about various bug fixes and changes, please refer to the change logs or check out the [list of commits](https://github.com/quails/quails/commits/3-2-stable) in the main Quails repository on GitHub.

 --------------------------------------------------------------------------------

-Upgrading to Rails 3.2
+Upgrading to Quails 3.2
 ----------------------

 If you're upgrading an existing application, it's a great idea to have good test coverage before going in.
-You should also first upgrade to Rails 3.1 in case you haven't and make sure your application still runs as expected before attempting an update to Rails 3.2.
+You should also first upgrade to Quails 3.1 in case you haven't and make sure your application still runs as expected before attempting an update to Quails 3.2.
 Then take heed of the following changes:

-### Rails 3.2 requires at least Ruby 1.8.7
+### Quails 3.2 requires at least Ruby 1.8.7

-Rails 3.2 requires Ruby 1.8.7 or higher.
+Quails 3.2 requires Ruby 1.8.7 or higher.
 Support for all of the previous Ruby versions has been dropped officially and you should upgrade as early as possible.
-Rails 3.2 is also compatible with Ruby 1.9.2.
+Quails 3.2 is also compatible with Ruby 1.9.2.

-TIP: Note that Ruby 1.8.7 p248 and p249 have marshalling bugs that crash Rails.
+TIP: Note that Ruby 1.8.7 p248 and p249 have marshalling bugs that crash Quails.
 Ruby Enterprise Edition has these fixed since the release of 1.8.7-2010.02.
 On the 1.9 front, Ruby 1.9.1 is not usable because it outright segfaults, so if you want to use 1.9.x, jump on to 1.9.2 or 1.9.3 for smooth sailing.

 ### What to update in your apps

 * Update your Gemfile to depend on
-    * `rails = 3.2.0`
+    * `quails = 3.2.0`
-    * `sass-rails ~> 3.2.3`
+    * `sass-quails ~> 3.2.3`
-    * `coffee-rails ~> 3.2.1`
+    * `coffee-quails ~> 3.2.1`
     * `uglifier >= 1.0.3`

-* Rails 3.2 deprecates `vendor/plugins` and Rails 4.0 will remove them completely.
+* Quails 3.2 deprecates `vendor/plugins` and Quails 4.0 will remove them completely.
 You can start replacing these plugins by extracting them as gems and adding them in your Gemfile.
 If you choose not to make them gems, you can move them into, say, `lib/my_plugin/*` and add an appropriate initializer in `config/initializers/my_plugin.rb`.

 * There are a couple of new configuration changes you'd want to add in `config/environments/development.rb`: